jRomn/EEG_ESP32_BLE_Module_Setup/README.md

 - BLE-only or dual-mode, default memory allocation, hardware timing.
 - At this stage, it’s only a blueprint, no hardware is configured yet.

--> | Note : At this point, the structure is only a blueprint—no HW is yet configured.
+> | Note : At this point, the structure is only a blueprint—no HW is yet configured.

 2. **Initialize Controller**:

+This command takes the configuration blueprint and translates it into a fully initialized controller object :

 ```c
 ret = esp_bt_controller_init(&bt_cfg);